DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/textStyleExpr.md

 The current edge's data object.

 ---
+A data source field specified by this option must contain inline style declarations in string format, for instance `"font-weight: bold; text-decoration: underline"`.

-The style settings must be specified as CSS rules presented in JSON format, for instance `{ "fill": "red" }`.
+If you provide a function for the **textStyleExpr** option, the function can return style settings as CSS rules presented in JSON format as well, for instance `{ "font-weight": "bold", "text-decoration": "underline" }`.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/AdvancedDataBinding/"